rmjarvis/TreeCorr/docs/metric.rst

 The distance is defined as

-:math:`d_{\rm Rlens} = 2 r_1 \sin(\theta / 2)`
+:math:`d_{\rm Rlens} = r_1 \sin(\theta)`

-where :math:`\theta` is the opening angle between the two objects and :math:`r_1` is the radial distance to the object in the first catalog (nominally the "lens" catalog).
+where :math:`\theta` is the opening angle between the two objects and :math:`r_1` is the radial distance to the object in the first catalog.
-In other words, this is the chord distance between the two lines of sight at the radius of the lens galaxy.
+In other words, this is the distance from the first object (nominally the "lens") to the line of sight to the second object (nominally the "source").
+This is commonly referred to as the impact parameter of the light path from the source as it passes the lens.

 This metric also permits the use of two other parameters, ``min_rpar`` and ``max_rpar``, which set the minimum and maximum values of :math:`r_\parallel = r_2 - r_1` for pairs to be